-The announcement of the Huawei Mate 30 Pro has placed a new focus on what's known as the GMS Core (Google Mobile Services) that's in your phone.
-Since the Mate 30 Pro isn't going to have it — at least for now — you might be wondering what it is, what it does, and why you even need it on a phone.
-More specifically, is this something you can just download from somewhere and sideload.
+Huawei's move away from Google Android in favor of its own HarmonyOS software has placed a new focus on what's known as the GMS Core (Google Mobile Services) Android phone.
+Even before the Chinese firm switched to HarmonyOS, it shipped a full generation of flagship phoned without GMS.
+So you might be wondering what GMS is, what it does, and why you even need it on a phone.
+Or more specifically, is this something you can just download from somewhere and sideload?

 The GMS Core goes hand-in-hand with Google Play Services and what are also known as GApps (Google's Apps).
 Google goes in-depth about what these files are and how developers can use them inside their own apps, but we can break it down and see why they are important for most folks who want an Android phone.